Skip to content

 Strengthening connections among criminal justice agencies, behavioral health organizations, and the community to improve wellbeing for people with mental health conditions or co-occurring substance use disorders.

-From first contact to reentry, the Justice and Mental Health Collaboration Program (JMHCP) supports criminal justice and behavioral health systems across the country as they safely divert people from the justice system and increase access to mental health treatment, innovative crisis services, housing supports, and more.
-Learn about the cross-system, collaborative work that JMHCP supports.
+From first contact to reentry, the Justice and Mental Health Collaboration Program (JMHCP), along with its Connect and Protect program, supports criminal justice and behavioral health systems across the country.
+Through funding and other resources, JMHCP helps leaders as they safely divert people from the justice system and increase access to mental health treatment, innovative crisis services, housing supports, and more.
+Learn more about the cross-system, collaborative work that JMHCP helps make possible.

 Across this nation, communities are forming critical partnerships among their criminal justice and behavioral health systems for one common goal: connecting more people to treatment and reducing their contact with the justice system.
 BJA is privileged to support this work at every point in the criminal justice system through the Justice and Mental Health Collaboration Program (JMHCP).
 For more than 15 years, JMHCP has been at the forefront of building equitable and effective diversion opportunities, innovative services, and reentry systems that center each person’s needs.